 I love to read blogs as much as I love to keep this one.
 Sharing and picking up on new ideas and engaging in discussion makes the blogging world go round.
-Taking inspiration from my first blog, I decided to do routine posts again sharing some powerful words from fellow bloggers that inspired me this … Continue reading Your Stories I”
+Taking inspiration from my first blog, I decided to do routine posts again sharing some powerful words from fellow bloggers that inspired me this … Continue reading Your Stories I

 Momentum...The reason I love this word and used it in the title is that this is what makes us.
 The momentum built of what we do everyday regularly in our lives.
 It is our habits and lifestyle choices that determine what becomes of us more than anything else.
-I have been trying bit by bit … Continue reading How to Live a Day”
+I have been trying bit by bit … Continue reading How to Live a Day

 Hello everyone!
 Checking in 6 months and 20 posts into the launch of this idea, The Momentum Project.
 We are just getting starting and this has a long way to go, to bigger and better.
 Thank you for your support and engagement.
 Your comments, insightful and encouraging, just make my day.
 They make sure I … Continue reading What You Can Find Here

 Today, I read a list of goals that I made for myself 3 years ago.
 Yes, I did achieve some of them but 10% success rate is not something I want to give myself a pat on the back for.
 No, my list of goals was not unreasonably out of reach.
 I also revisited something … Continue reading Becoming More

+A personal reflection on living life by the pomodoro technique.
 In his introduction to the well-recognized book, The Success Principles, Jack Canfield emphasizes that his principles do work.
 But he emphasizes: for the principles to work, you have to work the principles!
 And the secret to success with the pomodoro technique is just that.
-I … Continue reading 25 x 25”
+I … Continue reading 25 x 25

 I had never heard of this book before but it came to me as a prize for a drawing contest when I was a kid.
 I took notice of it many years later in my grand library of two shelves.
 Since then, I have read it several times and thoroughly enjoyed it.
 One is never … Continue reading A Ghost in the Tokaido Inn